overblog/GraphQLBundle/docs/validation/index.md

 following examples.

 All object properties are created dynamically and then the validation constraints are applied to them.
-The resulting object composition will be then recursively validated, starting from the root object down to it's children.
+The resulting object composition will then be recursively validated, starting from the root object down to its children.

 > **Note**:
 > Although it would have been possible to validate raw arguments, objects provide a better flexibility and more features.